mgd216/mgd216/README.md

 <br/>
 <br/>

-Special Thanks to [Hermant](https://dev.to/hemant/i-rebuilt-my-github-profile-and-made-it-dynamic-2m6c?utm_source=digest_mailer&utm_medium=email&utm_campaign=digest_email) with Dev.to article on setting up GitHub Profile.
+Special Thanks to [Hermant](https://dev.to/hemant/i-rebuilt-my-github-profile-and-made-it-dynamic-2m6c?utm_source=digest_mailer&utm_medium=email&utm_campaign=digest_email) and others with Dev.to article on setting up GitHub Profile.

 <!--
 **mgd216/mgd216** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.